-Commodity purchases are accomplished by issuance of a numbered purchase order authorized by the Director of Purchasing and Risk Management.
+Commodity purchases are accomplished by issuance of a numbered purchase order authorized by the Director of Purchasing.
 Services, capital and construction are secured by contract and supported by the issuance of a purchase order.
-Orders under $5,000 can be issued by City departments using a mini order number or a procurement card.

 The Purchasing Division is an internal service with the responsibility to provide all City departments and divisions with the procurement assistance required to maximize value for the dollars spent.
 The goal of Purchasing is to provide a centralized source for pricing and quotations, order placement, vendor contact and general problem solving.
 We promote the use of Life Cycle Costing and sustainable procurement whenever feasible.

-To facilitate the procurement of the material, equipment and services needed by the City from responsible and responsive vendors to maximize the value for the organization and the community.
+To facilitate the procurement of the material, equipment and services needed by the City through equitable, broad-based competition within the free enterprise system.

 The City of Fort Collins is a recognized leader in the sustainable purchasing arena.
 Sustainable purchasing takes into account the triple bottom line of environmental, social and economic aspects.
 Sustainable purchasing also recognizes the product life cycle of acquisition, utilization and disposal.
 Safety is a recognizable element in environmental and social segments of the criteria.

 Sustainable Purchasing is a process for selecting products or services that have a lesser or reduced negative effect on human health and the environment when compared with competing products or services that serve the same purpose.
 This process is also known as "Environmentally Preferable Purchasing" (EPP), or "Green Purchasing".